About the TRACE Matrix Data Browser

 Days to obtain an operating license World Bank Group Enterprise Surveys

-Percent of firms identifying business licensing and permits as a major constraint World Bank Group Enterprise Surveys
+Percent of firms identifying business licensing and permits as a severe or very major constraint World Bank Group Enterprise Surveys

 Government regulations are applied and enforced without improper influence World Justice Project Rule of Law Index